Liquid-JS/nxt-components/packages/color-picker/README.md

 [cancelButton]              // Show a Cancel / Reset button which resets the color (false).

-[addColorButton]            // Show an Add Color button which add the color into preset (false).
+[presetColorsEditable]            // Show an Add Color button which add the color into preset (false).

 [maxPresetColors]           // Use this option to set the max colors allowed in presets (6).